 Kelsey Harrison attended summer intensives at the NYSSSA School of Ballet, the Chautauqua Institute, The Rock School, and American Ballet Theatre before joining the pre-professional division of Boston Ballet.
 As a graduate student with Pittsburgh Ballet Theatre, she toured with the company in Terrence Orr’s The Nutcracker and was a bride in Ben Stevenson’s Dracula.
 She apprenticed with North Carolina Dance Theatre performing in Jean-Pierre Bonnefoux’s Nutcracker and The Sleeping Beauty.
 With Portland Ballet, Kelsey has been featured in Bolero to Bayadere, The Armed Man, Three Tales by Poe, and The Legend of Sleepy Hollow.
 This season, she will dance the role of Myrtha in Giselle, and the Sugar Plum Fairy in The Victorian Nutcracker.

 Kaitlyn Hayes began her dance training on Cape Cod, MA, with Virginia Zango.
-In 2003, she attended Boston Ballet, where she performed in their annual production of The Nutcracker.
-After attending three years of high school at what is now the University of North Carolina School of the Arts, she proceeded to attend and graduate Magna Cum Laude from SUNY Purchase College with a BFA in dance and a concentration in choreography.
-She had the pleasure of working with many choreographers while attending both schools, including Camille A. Brown, Brenda Daniels, and Bradley Shelver, as well as performing works by Merce Cunnigham.
-Upon graduation, she performed all over Massachusetts with many choreographers including Tony Williams, Thomas Vacanti, Maryanne Kodzis, David Sun and Jackie Underwood.
-Kaitlyn has danced almost all soloist roles in The Victorian Nutcracker, and has been featured in Three Tales by Poe, Roberto Forleo's Alice with the Portland Symphony Orchestra, and Push Me Pull You.
+In 2003, she attended Boston Ballet, where she performed in their Nutcracker.
+After attending what is now the University of North Carolina School of the Arts, she proceeded to graduate Magna Cum Laude from SUNY Purchase College with a BFA in dance and a concentration in choreography.
+She had the pleasure of working with many choreographers, including Camille A. Brown, Brenda Daniels, and Bradley Shelver, as well as performing works by Merce Cunningham.
+Kaitlyn performed all over Massachusetts with Tony Williams, Thomas Vacanti, Maryanne Kodzis, David Sun, and Jackie Underwood.
+She has danced almost all soloist roles in The Victorian Nutcracker, and has been featured in Three Tales by Poe, Roberto Forleo's Alice with the Portland Symphony Orchestra, and Push Me Pull You.

 Jane Howard, a native of Maine, received her early training from The Ballet School in Topsham, Maine, under the direction of Elizabeth Drucker.
 Following that, she trained at Portland Ballet in the CORPS Program.
 She participated in summer programs at Boston Ballet, National Ballet of Canada, American Ballet Theatre, Pacific Northwest Ballet, and Pittsburgh Ballet Theatre.
 Jane spent three years at Pittsburgh Ballet Theatre School in their full-time high school and graduate programs.
 She is happy to be back in Maine and dance as a company member with the Portland Ballet.